pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 This tells you Snakemake has resolved the full dependency graph and knows exactly what to run.
 Check that:

-- The rule list ends with `solve_network` — this confirms the target is reachable
+- The rule list ends with `solve_network` which confirms the target is reachable
 - The `total` count looks reasonable (a fresh KZ run typically requires 15–25 jobs)
 - No `MissingInputException` or `AmbiguousRuleException` errors appear